Geoff Barker

 Geoffrey Arthur Barker (7 February 1949 – 14 February 2022) was an English footballer who played as a defender in the Football League for Hull City and Southend United, Darlington, Reading and Grimsby Town.
 Barker died on 14 February 2022, at the age of 73.
-Barker is the grandfather of current Hull City player Matty Jacob, who is currently on loan at another of his former clubs Reading FC.
+Barker is the grandfather of current Hull City player Matty Jacob, who also previously played for Reading.